Daniele1209/Image-comparison-parallel-and-distributed/README.md

 # Image-comparison-parallel-and-distributed
 Final project for the Parallel and Distributed programming course from CS year 3

+This application helps in visualising the exact differences between 2 similar images.

-The project has 2 implementations: one with "regular" threads or tasks/futures, and one distributed (using MPI).
+The project has 2 implementations: one with "regular" threads, and one distributed (using MPI).

 The algorithms
 -